-If you’re looking to increase your omega-3 intake, flaxseed oil and fish oil are two tremendous options.
+If you’re looking to increase your omega-3 intake, flaxseed oil (aka flax oil) and fish oil (or oil omega-3) are two tremendous options.
 But which one is better for you?
 If you’re a vegetarian or vegan, then the choice is clear — flaxseed automatically wins — but if you don’t need to avoid animal products, it can be harder to say if flaxseed oil benefits outweigh fish oil benefits or vice versa.

 One thing is for sure — flaxseed oil benefits include being one of nature’s richest and best sources of vegetable-based, vital omega-3 fatty acids.
 And that’s not all.
-Flaxseed oil benefits extend beyond its high omega-3 content.
+Flaxseed oil benefits extend beyond its high omega-3 content, which is why it should be added to an integrative health protocol.

 Flaxseed oil (also known as linseed oil) is derived from the extremely nutritious and disease-preventing flaxseed.
 Similar to the seed, flaxseed oil is loaded with healthy omega-3s, fatty acids that have been associated with healthier brains and hearts, better moods, decreased inflammation, and healthier skin and hair.
+That’s right, flaxseed oil improves hair, skin and more.
 With its nutty, slightly sweet flavor, a tablespoon of flaxseed oil is thankfully not one of those health foods that’s a torturous addition to your daily routine, which is great news given all the flaxseed oil benefits to your health.

 Flaxseed oil contains 50 percent to 60 percent omega-3 fatty acids in the form of alpha-linolenic acid (ALA).
-With even more anti-inflammatory and disease-preventing ALA than fish oil, many people opt for flaxseed oil benefits over fish oil benefits, especially people who don’t eat meat and people concerned about the possible mercury lurking in some fish oils.
+With even more anti-inflammatory and disease-preventing ALA omega-3 content than fish oil, many people opt for flaxseed oil benefits over fish oil benefits.

 Omega-3 fatty acids play important roles in all sorts of bodily processes, including inflammation, heart health and brain function.
 Being deficient in omega-3s is associated with lower intelligence, depression, heart disease, arthritis, cancer and many other health problems.